-As of September 30, 2015, we had a historical net tangible book value of \$27.9 million, or \$0.60 per share of common stock.
-Our historical net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of September 30, 2015.
+As of December 31, 2015, we had a historical net tangible book value of \$21.0 million, or \$2.47 per share of common stock.
+Our historical net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of December 31, 2015.

-Our pro forma net tangible book value as of September 30, 2015 was \$ million, or \$ per share.
-Pro forma net tangible book value represents the amount of our total tangible assets less total liabilities, after giving effect to the (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of shares of our common stock, (ii) outstanding warrants to purchase Series D Preferred Stock becoming warrants to purchase 69,768 shares of our common stock, at a weighted average exercise price of \$4.50 per share, upon the closing of this offering, (iii) the automatic cashless exercise of the Series E Warrants for shares of our common stock and (iv) the filing of our restated certificate of incorporation; and the pro forma net tangible book value per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2015, after giving effect to the pro forma adjustments described above as if they had occurred on such date.
+Our pro forma net tangible book value as of December 31, 2015 was \$ million, or \$ per share.
+Pro forma net tangible book value represents the amount of our total tangible assets less total liabilities, after giving effect to the (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of assumed initial public offering price of \$ shares of our common stock, (ii) outstanding warrants to purchase Series D Preferred Stock becoming warrants to purchase 69,768 shares of our common stock, at a weighted average exercise price of \$4.30 per share of common stock, upon the closing of this offering, (iii) outstanding warrants to purchase Series E Preferred Stock becoming warrants to purchase shares of our common stock, at a weighted average exercise price of \$ per share of common stock, upon the closing of this offering, (iv) the automatic cashless exercise of the Series E Common shares of our common stock and (v) the filing of our restated certificate of incorporation; and the pro forma net tangible book value per share represents our pro forma Warrants for net tangible book value divided by the total number of shares outstanding as of December 31, 2015, after giving effect to the pro forma adjustments described above as if they had occurred on such date.

-After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2015 would have been approximately \$ million, or approximately \$ per share.
+After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2015 would have been approximately \$ million, or approximately \$ per share.
 This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution of approximately \$ per share to new investors participating in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.
 The following table illustrates this dilution:

-Assumed initial public offering price per share \$ Historical net tangible book value per share as of September 30, 2015 \$ 0.60 Increase (decrease) per share attributable to the conversion of our preferred stock and cashless exercise of our Series E Warrants Pro forma net tangible book value per share as of September 30, 2015 Increase per share attributable to this offering Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors in this offering \$ new investors by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) of 1.0 million shares in the number of shares offered by us would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and decrease (increase) the dilution to new investors by \$ per share, assuming that the assumed initial public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of December 31, 2015 \$ 2.47 Increase (decrease) per share attributable to the conversion of our preferred stock and cashless exercise of our Series E Common Warrants Pro forma net tangible book value per share as of December 31, 2015 Increase per share attributable to this offering Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors in this offering \$